 My school advocates for the students.
 We seek to educate the whole child academically socially and emotionally!

 Houston Elementary School is a public elementary school in Port Arthur.
 The principal of Houston Elementary School is MELISSA OLIVA, whose e-mail is email@example.com.
-655 children attend Houston Elementary School and are mostly Hispanic, Native American or Native Alaskan, and Asian/Pacific Islander.
+655 children attend Houston Elementary School and identify as Hispanic, Native American or Native Alaskan, and Asian/Pacific Islander.
 41% of the Houston Elementary School students have "limited English proficiency."
-84% of the 655 students here are classified as "economically disadvantaged", and 87% are paying reduced lunch prices.
+84% of the 655 students here are classified as "economically disadvantaged", and 87% get reduced lunch prices.
 The student to teacher ratio at Houston Elementary School is 19:1.
 Tyrrell Elementary School is one of the nearest elementary schools.

 - Computer arts